denoland/std/agents/hamr.md

 ---

+# FOLDER AND FILE STRUCTURE

+When asked to perform an action on an ENTITY, you are to write the resulting output to the appropriate ENTITY file.

+Here is the folder and file structure to use.

+info/
+├── CRM_Entities/
+│   ├── CUSTOMER/
+│   │   ├── customer_details.md
+│   │   ├── customer_history.md
+│   │   └── customer_feedback.md
+│   ├── CUSTOMER_AGENT/
+│   │   ├── agent_profiles.md
+│   │   └── agent_performance.md
+│   ├── LOCATION/
+│   │   ├── pickup_locations.md
+│   │   └── dropoff_locations.md
+│   ├── ROUTES/
+│   │   ├── route_plans.md
+│   ├── DRIVERS/
+│   │   ├── driver_profiles.md
+│   │   └── driver_status.md
+│   └── DUTY_MANAGER/
+│       ├── duty_manager_profiles.md

+---

 # PERMISSIONS

 ## 1. Only the Duty Manager can update a route.

 Reason: Routes are crucial parts of the schedule and logistics.
 Only the Duty Manager should have the authority to make changes to ensure consistency and efficiency.